• Skip to main content

 What Machines Can’t Replace: Old Fashioned Human Efforts

-April 14, 2023 By Ben Brumfield
+April 14, 2023 by Ben Brumfield

 Let’s talk about transcription in scholarly editions – those collections of “papers” by or about historical or literary figures, published for readers and researchers.
 There are basically three ways edition projects transcribe papers.
 The first is the old-school way with staff members doing it manually.
 The second is a group effort, which can be done through crowdsourcing or smaller research teams.
 And the third is using machine techniques like HTR or OCR to do it automatically.